intel/intel-extension-for-transformers/docs/weightonlyquant.md

 ## Examples

 Our motivation is improve CPU support for weight only quantization, since `bitsandbytes` only support CUDA GPU device.
 We have extended the `from_pretrained` function so that `quantization_config` can accept [`WeightOnlyQuantConfig`](https://github.com/intel/intel-extension-for-transformers/blob/main/intel_extension_for_transformers/transformers/utils/quantization_config.py#L28) to implement conversion on the CPU.
-We not only support PyTorch but also provide LLM Runtime backend based cpp programing language.
+We not only support PyTorch but also provide LLM Runtime backend based cpp programming language.
 Here are the example codes.

 ### LLM Runtime example code
 If `use_llm_runtime` is enabled, the LLM Runtime backend is used, the default value is True,